todaypurpose/blog/content/posts/health-money-time.md

 - Avoid eating sugar and fruits.
 There is a misconception on fruit being healthy: They're full of sugar and contributes heavily into diabetes.
 Our society [worked really hard to make us believe they're healthy](https://www.sciencealert.com/fruits-vegetables-before-domestication-photos-genetically-modified-food-natural)
 - [Skip 1 meal a day](https://youtu.be/jhKZIq3SlYE?t=2939) (also known as intermittent fasting).
-- If you are overweight, eat simply eat less , and workout more.
+- If you are overweight, simply eat less, and workout more, there is no magic in it.

 Those are the rules I (try) to follow.
 Don't get me wrong, I consider myself a foodie, and will usually say "Yes" for a great meal, or a Michelin restaurant.
 I consider eating as great "memories" I truely enjoy to remember.

 ### Workout
+[Heart attack is the #1 cause of death](https://www.cdc.gov/nchs/fastats/leading-causes-of-death.htm).
 The indeniable truth is that [exercising makes you live longer](https://youtu.be/jhKZIq3SlYE?t=3880).
-[Heart attack is the #1 cause of death](https://www.cdc.gov/nchs/fastats/leading-causes-of-death.htm).
+It helps reduce heart attack risk, cancers, and diabetes.

 Being weak isn't fun either.
 Can't follow for this hike?
 How about cycling this mountain?
 Have you thought?
 Find something you like to do **regularly** (at least 2 times a week).
 There is so many great sports you can do out there.
 You don't have to stick to one, I personally like trying a sport every 3 years and it gives me new opportunities to experience new things in different places.
 Doing regularly a sport will also prepare you better for the future, you'll likely follow in activities with friends or even your (grand) kids.

 You'll feel great most of your days.

 ### Sleep well
 We spend 1/3 of our life in a bed.
+There are indeniable evidence that sleeping well is beneficial for all aspect of our life.
+We think more sharply, we feel better, we're in a better mood, it also makes [you live longer](https://youtu.be/jhKZIq3SlYE?t=4202).

-Aren't you feeling wonderful after a great night of sleep?
-Also, did you know that sleeping well makes [you live longer](https://youtu.be/jhKZIq3SlYE?t=4202).
-Invest in a good mattress.
-Working out also helps you getting great sleep.
+Aren't you feeling wonderful after a great night of sleep?.
+Invest in a ~~good~~ great mattress.

 ### The best gift to your kids
-Staying healthy is probably the best gift you can give to your kids (more than giving them inheritance).
+A not so common knowledge is that staying healthy is probably the best gift you can give to your kids, even more than giving them inheritance.